darcipeoples/darcipeoples/README.md

 ### Hello!
-I'm Darci (she/her) 👋
+I'm Darci Peoples (she/her) 👋

-- 💻 I'm currently working as a Software Engineer
+- 👩🏽‍💻 Software Engineer at Meta
-- 🎓 I graduated from UIUC with a Masters of Computer Science in August 2021
+- 🎓 Masters of Computer Science from UIUC
-- 🌎 Learn more about me [on my website](https://www.darcipeoples.com).
+- 🌎 Check out more of my projects on my website: [darcipeoples.com](https://darcipeoples.com)